fylein/workflows/README.md

     - Are there framework-specific patterns (e.g., Angular decorators, lifecycle hooks) that cause unavoidable duplication?
     - Are these duplicated blocks used in different scopes or modules that make unification non-trivial?

 3. Request changes if the duplication is avoidable.
+The idea is to not increase the duplication threshold wherever possible.

 ### Edge Cases and Troubleshooting